pollenium/bramble/Pollenium-Whitepaper.md

 | Beta           | Beta             | ✅        |

 While WebRTC is not the only solution, it is the only solution that runs in web browsers.

-For this reason, Pollenium decides to use WebRTC rather than TCP/IP.

 #### Signaling Servers